Skip to main content

 Capitals Overtime Playoff Heartbreak

-Overtime playoff games remind Capitals Fans of the stinging losses the franchise has endured, making any overtime playoff game more stressful to watch.
+Overtime playoff games remind Capitals Fans of the stinging losses the franchise has endured over the years, making any overtime playoff game that more stressful to watch.

 May 9, 2012; Washington, DC, USA; Washington Capitals left wing Alex Ovechkin (8) leans against the boards.
 Game six in the Eastern Conference semifinals of the 2012 Mandatory Credit: Geoff Burke-Imagn Images